harshn05/ModernOpenglCube/README.md

 ## Features

+- [ ] **Instancing**:Implement instancing to improve performance when rendering a large number of cubes.
 - [ ] **Implement Dynamic Voxel Addition/Removal**: Allow users to add or remove voxels interactively, enabling more flexible scene modifications.
 - [ ] **Voxel Selection**: Implement functionality to select and highlight individual voxels with the mouse.
 - [ ] **Save/Load Scenes**: Add support for saving and loading voxel configurations to/from files.
 - [ ] **Advanced Lighting**: Introduce more sophisticated lighting techniques such as shadow mapping or bloom effects.
 - [ ] **Textures and Materials**: Allow voxels to be textured with images or procedural patterns to enhance visual fidelity.
 - [ ] **Multiple Light Sources**: Add support for multiple dynamic light sources with adjustable properties.

 ## Performance Improvements